We just had this audio sound right from Ian Harvey on the CNN yesterday talking about how tough it's going to be on Caitlin Jenner.

 That's a great opportunity.

-Republican Party can now take this and run with it and use Bruce Jenner being a Republican and say, see, we don't crush people.
+The Republican Party can now take this and run with it and use Bruce Jenner being a Republican and say, see, we don't crush people.

-Look at it, we are diverse.
+Look at we are diversity.

-Somebody who believes all these allegations about Republican branding and wanted to take the occasion of Jenner's sex change to say great things about the Republican Party, kind of poo-pooed it here, but here's George Pataki, who is running for the Republican presidential nomination on CNN last night.
+Somebody who believes all these allegations about Republican branding and wanted to take the occasion of Jenner's sex change to say great things about the Republican Party, kind of poo-pooed it here.

-Now nobody saw this because it's CNN.
+Now, nobody saw this because it's CNN.

 That's another thing.

-I'm sorry to sidetrack myself, but I every time I mention things, I'm reminded of something I saw earlier.
+I'm sorry to sidetrack myself, but every time I mention things, I'm reminded of something I saw earlier.

-It's TV ratings, CNN and MSNBC.
+It's TV ratings, CNN, and MSNBC.

 I don't know how this is possible.